Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 ### USDC: Why We Use It

+While the entire trading happens on the Hyperliquid network, we use USDC on Arbitrum for deposits and withdrawals.

 **USDC (USD Coin)**
 - A stablecoin pegged to the US Dollar
-- 1 USDC = 1 USD (in theory)
+- 1 USDC = 1 USD
-- Built on Arbitrum blockchain
 - Easier to understand than other cryptocurrencies
 - Reduces confusion about deposits and withdrawals